Diesel Loco Shed, Tondiarpet: History and developments

 The shed has a total area of 75,000 sq m, including a covered area of 6,652 sq m, and has a capacity of 50 locomotives.
 The shed employs about 378 persons.

-The shed was recently given an increase in its horsepower, with the allotment of three WDG-4 locomotives, transferred from Ponmalai Golden Rock (GOC), thereby marking Chennai Division's first three EMD locomotives.
-As of November 2025, eleven more WDG-4 locomotives (five single-cab WDG-4, and six dual-cab WDG-4D) have been allotted to the shed by transferring them from various sheds, totalling the count to fourteen EMD locos.
+In 2024, the shed was given an increase in its horsepower, with the allotment of three WDG-4 (EMD GT46ACe 4500 HP version) locomotives, transferred from Ponmalai Golden Rock (GOC), thereby marking Chennai Division's first three EMD locomotives.
+As of November 2025, eleven more WDG-4 locomotives (five single-cab WDG-4, and six dual-cab WDG-4D (JT46ACe)) have been allotted to the shed by transferring them from various sheds, totalling the count to fourteen EMD locos.

 Operations

 The shed, headed by Senior Divisional Mechanical Engineer (Diesel), has about 750 employees in different ranks in the day-to-day operations of the shed, which include periodical overhaul, maintenance and repair works.
 The locos of this shed were thoroughly traverses over entire South India for passenger and freight services.
 Like all locomotive sheds, TNP does regular maintenance, overhaul and repair including painting and washing of locomotives.
 It not only attends to locomotives housed at TNP but to ones coming in from other sheds as well.
 It has four pit lines for loco repair.

 Locomotives of Tondiarpet DLS along with Erode and Golden Rock DLS were the regular links for all trains running through Tamil Nadu, even though widespread electrification of railway lines started in Tamil Nadu.
 TNP locomotives used to be predominantly the regular links for trains traveling on the Konkan Railway as well.
 As more and more railway lines in Tamil Nadu were electrified, TNP started losing links to electric locomotives, mainly WAP-1, WAP-4, WAG-7 and WAP-7 locomotives from the Erode (ED), Arakkonam (AJJ) and Royapuram (RPM) electric locomotive sheds.